-Module One provides an introduction to starting an agritourism venture and gauging the assets you already have.
-It also covers the importance of keeping your original mission in mind as you grow from a small venture to a thriving enterprise.
-The Choctaw Nation of Oklahoma case study shows how the Choctaw People utilized their cultural assets and traditional knowledge to grow a thriving agritourism venture.
+These worksheets provides an introduction to starting an agritourism venture and gauging the assets you already have.
+It also covers the importance of keeping your mission statement in mind as you grow from a small venture to a thriving enterprise.

-- Developing a guiding business plan and mission - Evaluating existing assets - Creating tourism and cultural committees for your enterprise
+- Developing a business plan and mission statement - Evaluating existing assets - Creating tourism and cultural committees for your enterprise

 The Choctaw Nation has created a diverse group of agricultural businesses.
 Their orchards and ranches produce goods that are sold at native-owned marketplaces and online.
-By establishing multiple points of sales, Choctaw Farms distributes goods through tribally-owned storefronts, which in turn provides jobs for tribal members and economically empowers the region.
+By establishing multiple points of sales, Choctaw Farms distributes goods through triballyowned storefronts, which in turn provides jobs for tribal members and economically empowers the region.
 Their guiding mission of achieving food security and community vibrancy keeps Choctaw Farms expanding and innovating.